Inflation spike hits bonds, spurs rate policy and fiscal worries

 Government officials are bound to disagree with any rate hikes, given their concerns about the economy.

-Data on Tuesday also showed that annual industrial output grew a lower-than-expected 2.2 percent in October, falling short of a forecast 3.0 percent.
-That indicated an economy still on the mend even as growth recovered to 6.3 percent in July-September, halting a five-quarter slide.
+Data on Tuesday also showed annual industrial output grew a lower-than-expected 2.2 percent in October, indicating an economy still on the mend, even as growth recovered to 6.3 percent in July-September, halting a five-quarter slide.

 For bond investors, the inflation data is the latest bad news in a year in which prices are on track to fall after three years of gains.

-The surge in bond yields also threatens to dent credit growth at a time Prime Minister Narendra Modi’s government badly needs banks to lend more, leading policymakers to unveil a $33 billion recapitalisation plan for the sector.
+The surge in bond yields threatens to dent credit growth at a time when Prime Minister Narendra Modi’s government badly needs banks to lend more, leading policymakers to unveil a $33-billion recapitalisation plan for the sector.

 Investors also worry the government might try to prepare for the 2019 election by announcing a slew of populist measures next year.

-These expectations could rise if the ruling Bharatiya Janata Party emerges from ongoing elections in Gujarat with a sharply reduced majority, indicating discontent in the state that Modi once led.
+These expectations could rise if the ruling Bharatiya Janata Party emerges with a sharply reduced majority from elections now being held in Gujarat, indicating discontent in the western state once led by Modi, analysts said.

-After Modi “enjoyed a comfortable fiscal position thanks to lower global crude oil prices” he is now “entering into an unknown territory on the macro front ahead of general elections,” said N.R.
-Bhanumurthy, an economist at National Institute of Public Finance and Policy, a Delhi-based think-tank.

-Reporting by Suvashree Dey Choudhury, Rajendra Jadhav and Manoj Kumar; Additional reporting by Swati Bhat; Writing by Rafael Nam; Editing by Eric Meijer and Richard Borsuk
+Reporting by Suvashree Dey Choudhury, Rajendra Jadhav and Manoj Kumar; Additional reporting by Swati Bhat; Writing by Rafael Nam; Editing by Eric Meijer and Clarence Fernandez